mihneavlad/angular-bootstrap-myhammer/README.md

 ![Screenshot](ang-1.jpg)

-A quick presentation of my first Angular app built using the Angular CLI, version 7.1.2.
+My first Angular app built using the Angular CLI, version 7.1.2.
+A two-panel jobs overview interface rendering a list of unfinished jobs (left) and a detailed job description (right panel).
+The jobs are loaded with an HTTP-Request from a JSON file.

 ## See it live